ninjaboynaru/stim-app-remover-cli/README.md

-# stim-app-remover-cli
+# stim-apps-cli
-Stim App Remover CLI is a tool for removing built in stimulating and distracting apps from Android phones without the need to root the device.
+Stim Apps CLI is a tool for removing built in stimulating and distracting apps from Android phones without the need to root the device.
 Apps such as the Play Store, Google Chrome Browser, YouTube, and YouTube Music are made uninstallable by usual means.

-Stim App remover can uninstall and reinstall these apps without the need for root access
+Stim Apps can uninstall and reinstall these apps without the need for root access

 ## The apps
 1. Play Store